scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

    | image        | string: path to the image in the cloud.   |
    +--------------+-------------------------------------------+

-Based on the project's model in Table :ref:`assesstable`, we came up with a record model shown in Table :ref:`recordtable`.
+Based on the project's model in Table :ref:`projecttable`, we came up with a record model shown in Table :ref:`recordtable`.
 A record is related to a project and a container in the history of the project containers.
 When a record is created, its container is the last container in the the project's